wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. LZ-family algorithms can be formalized using phrase graphs and character graphs, which reduce compression problem to data dependency problem.

+2.

 This paper proposes a parallel compression algorithm with an LZ-family block-referential dictionary searching.
 The paper is motived by the three general design goals of LZ-family compression algorithms: High throughput, good compression ratio, and small block size.